3D illustration of a human neck with highlighted cervical vertebrae, symbolizing neck injuries commonly caused by auto accidents

 • High-speed crashes: Whether involving a single car or multiple vehicles, the higher the speed at impact, the greater the force exerted on occupants, increasing the risk of neck fractures.

-• Rear-end collisions: This common type of accident can cause whiplash, which may not only lead to soft tissue injuries but also to fractures if the force is severe enough.
+• Rear-end collisions: This common type of accident can cause whiplash, which may not only lead to soft tissue injuries but also fractures if the force is severe enough.

 • T-bone accidents and rollovers: These accidents can cause the head to move violently from side to side or even be thrown from the vehicle, leading to direct trauma to the cervical spine.